neelbaiyar/symcheck/README.md

 ## Installation

-To use this script, you'll need to install the required Python libraries.
+You'll need to install the required Python libraries to use this script.
 You can do this using pip3:

 pip3 install metaphor-python
 pip3 install beautifulsoup4